Sound quality plays a vital role in theatre production. Great actors and outstanding plays can’t engage the audience if the audio falls short.

 For wireless Lavalier & Headset Microphones:

-The mic should not be able to pick up noise from the clothes that rub together.
-The lavalier mic taped on the face can be covered by makeup.
-The headset mic should be secure and comfortable, so finding the right fit is essential.
-The mic should be checked the moment the wearer is off stage for actors who sweat a lot.
-With the wireless mic dependent on battery life, new ones must be used at the start of the play.
+The mic shouldn’t pick up noise from clothes rubbing together.
+Taping the lavalier mic on the face can be hidden under makeup.
+The headset mic must be secure and comfortable; finding the right fit is essential.
+Check the mic as soon as the wearer is off stage, especially for actors who sweat a lot.
+Since the wireless mic relies on battery life, use new ones at the start of the play.

 For overhead Microphones: